Skidmore, Missouri: Crime

 On October 16, 2000, Greg N. Dragoo beat and dragged his girlfriend, Wendy Gillenwater, down several country roads outside of Skidmore, causing her to die.
 Gillenwater's body was found outside her Skidmore home.
-Dragoo was charged with murder and given a life sentence by a Nodaway County judge.
+Dragoo was convicted of second degree murder and sentenced to life in prison with the possibility of parole by a Nodaway County judge.
 Dragoo is currently incarcerated in the Jefferson City Correctional Center.

 On April 11, 2001, Branson Perry vanished under mysterious circumstances from his residence at 304 West Oak Street in Skidmore.
 Perry's grandmother, Jo Ann, stopped by his home and found the house unlocked and deserted.
 She found this unusual and called the residence periodically over the next several days, but got no answer.
 Upon calling Perry's mother, Rebecca Klino, she found she had not spoken to him either.
 Ground search parties were organized by Nodaway County Sheriff's Office within a 15-mile (24 km) radius of the Perry residence.
 Numerous fields, farms, and abandoned buildings were searched, but the efforts proved fruitless.
 His disappearance received national media coverage.
 Over the following month and a half, over one hundred people were interviewed in Perry's disappearance, but the case remains unsolved.
 On August 14, 2022, Nodaway County Sheriff Randy Strong announced their department had identified a suspect, but still needed more evidence before making an arrest.

 On December 16, 2004, Skidmore was once again the focus of national attention when Bobbie Jo Stinnett, a cousin of Branson Perry, was murdered in her home located at 410 W. Elm Street.
 She had her unborn baby cut from her womb, which was found alive two days later in Topeka, Kansas, and delivered to the father by police.
 The killer, Lisa Montgomery, received a federal death sentence, and was executed early in the morning on January 13, 2021.

 Geography

-Skidmore is located at on Missouri Route 113 approximately two miles north of the Nodaway-Holt county line.
+Skidmore is located on Missouri Route 113 approximately two miles north of the Nodaway-Holt county line.
 The Nodaway River flows past the west side and the confluence of Florida Creek with the Nodaway is just north of the community.
-Maryville is approximately eleven miles to the east-northeast.
+The county seat Maryville is approximately eleven miles to the east-northeast.

 According to the United States Census Bureau, the city has a total area of 0.33 sqmi, all land.
+The elevation of 283 m makes it the lowest elevation settlement in Nodaway County.